zowe/docs-site/docs/user-guide/k8s-config.md

 ## 3. Create and modify ConfigMaps and Secrets

-Similarly, to running Zowe services on z/OS, you can use Zowe configuration file (`zowe.yaml`) to customize Zowe in Kubernetes.
+Similarly, to run Zowe services on z/OS, you can use the Zowe `zowe.yaml` configuration file to customize Zowe in Kubernetes.

 You can modify `samples/config-cm.yaml` and `samples/certificates-secret.yaml` directly.
 Or more conveniently, if you have Zowe ZSS/ZIS running on z/OS, the Kubernetes environment can reuse instance and keystore configuration from that installation.
-However note that if your existing keystore configuration does not have verify certificate set to `STRICT` mode, you need to make some changes to your `zowe.yaml` configuration to ensure verify certificate is using `STRICT` mode and generate a new set of certificates.
-Contiune reading below...
+Ensure that the verify certificate setting of your existing keystore configuration is set to `STRICT` mode.
+Otherwise, update your `zowe.yaml` configuration file to change the setting to `STRICT` mode and generate a new set of certificates.

 If you want to manually create, or later customize the ConfigMaps and Secrets, see [Customizing or manually creating ConfigMaps and Secrets](#customizing-or-manually-creating-configmaps-and-secrets) for details.

 To create and modify [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) by using the migrate configuration script, complete the following steps:

 a.
-To make Zowe v2 certificates work in Kubernetes, in your zowe.yaml (in runtime directory), you need to:
+To make Zowe v2 certificates work in Kubernetes, in your `zowe.yaml` (in runtime directory), you need to:

-- set `zowe.verifyCertificate` to `STRICT` mode
+- set `zowe.verifyCertificate` to `STRICT` mode.
 - set `zowe.setup.certificate.pkcs12.caAlias`.
-Default alias is `local_ca`
+Default alias is `local_ca`.
 - set `zowe.setup.certificate.pkcs12.caPassword`.
-Default CA password is `local_ca_password`
+Default CA password is `local_ca_password`.
-- make sure the certificate you are using have defined the following domains in certificate Subject Alt Name (SAN):
+- make sure the certificate that you are using have defined the following domains in certificate Subject Alt Name (SAN):

   - your external domains to access Zowe APIML Gateway Service running in Kubernetes cluster
   - `*.<k8s-namespace>.svc.<k8s-cluster-name>`
   - `*.discovery-service.<k8s-namespace>.svc.<k8s-cluster-name>`
   - `*.gateway-service.<k8s-namespace>.svc.<k8s-cluster-name>`
   - `*.<k8s-namespace>.pod.<k8s-cluster-name>`

+  where,
-    `<k8s-namespace>` is the Kubernetes Namespace you installed Zowe into.
-And `<k8s-cluster-name>` is the Kubernetes cluster name, which usually should be `cluster.local`.
-Note that the below command will automatically add above k8s internal domain into SAN.
+  - `<k8s-namespace>` is the Kubernetes Namespace you installed Zowe into
+  - `<k8s-cluster-name>` is the Kubernetes cluster name, which usually should be `cluster.local`.
+Note that the following command will automatically add the k8s internal domain into SAN.

 Next, on z/OS, run the following command: